1. What is a Data Breach

 Social engineering: Social engineering attacks use psychological manipulation to trick individuals into revealing sensitive information.
 These attacks are becoming increasingly sophisticated and difficult to detect.

-Report the data breach to the relevant authorities, such as the police or the relevant regulatory body.
+Report the data breach to the relevant authorities or security team to prevent data loss.

 If the breach involves sensitive information about individuals, such as their personal or financial information, it's important to notify them as soon as possible.